 Sacral Nerve Stimulation (SNS)

-Sacral nerve stimulation, also known as neuromodulation, involves the implantation of a device that sends electrical impulses to the sacral nerves, which are involved in bladder control.
+Sacral nerve stimulation, or neuromodulation, involves implanting a device that sends electrical impulses to the sacral nerves involved in bladder control.

 • Mechanism: The implanted device delivers controlled electrical stimulation to the sacral nerves, modulating their activity.
 This neuromodulation affects the communication between the brain, spinal cord, and bladder, helping to regulate bladder function.